-The application process for our next Partner Family for our home to be built in 2021 will be open from September 1 ,2020 until October 15, 2020.
-We need all the forms in the application completed and returned to us no later than October 15, 2020.
-While we will not begin reviewing applications until September 1st you may download an application immediately, begin working on it, and submit it as soon as possible.
+The application process for our next Partner Family for our home to be built in 2021 will be open from September 1 ,2020 until November 15, 2020.
+We need all the forms in the application completed and returned to us no later than November 15, 2020.
+Please download an application immediately, begin working on it, and submit it as soon as possible.

 Also please note that due to Covid-19 and any other factors beyond our control, even if you are the Family selected for the 2021 build, there is no guarantee that your build will occur.

 The selection of our Family Partners is based on several criteria including need, ability to pay, and willingness to partner.

 These are just basic guidelines and example.
 The actual criteria are much more in depth.